 - Women Startup Challenge: if your startup is in need of funding, attend a Women Startup Challenge and pitch your idea to see if someone is willing to fund what you have to offer.

-In the end, there are many resources available to women that want to learn how to code.
+In the end, there are many resources available to women who want to learn coding.
 From in-class training programs to online courses, video content and podcasts to events and community groups, there’s no nothing out there that can stop you from entering the tech world and achieving your dreams.

 Don’t let stereotypes and gender bias stall your life.
 Take control, make a plan, and follow through.
 The world needs more women coders.